In the late '90s, Chris Carlson, Orion, Illinois, and her husband, Dennis, were just getting back on their feet.

 Now a grandmother, Chris is firm with her sons when it comes to life insurance.“I’ve stressed how important it is for them to get life insurance – not just on themselves, but on their wives and children as well,” she says.

-Chris has worked at Modern Woodmen’s home office in Rock Island, Illinois, since 2001.
+Chris has worked at Modern Woodmen’s headquarters in Rock Island, Illinois, since 2001.
 In her current role, she assists in the compensation of Modern Woodmen representatives.
 She says working for a life insurance provider is fitting, given her personal experience with loss.

 “Life insurance should be a priority for everyone,” says Chris.
 “I don’t want any of my friends or family to learn the hard way.”